-So, this if you just follow these expressions you will see that.
-So, you can see that this is nothing, but a matrix way of writing the 3 components of the traction vector.
-So, whatever equations that we have written this is not something new, just put I equal to 1 it will correspond to the first row of this I equal to 2 and I equal to 3.
-So, what you can see is that here you get those so called nine components of the stress tensor; and these all these nine are not independent we will see, but this is something what it is mathematically doing you can see here look into these quantities what is this this is a vector it has its 3 components n 1, n 2, n 3 this also a vector.
+So, you can see that this is nothing, but a matrix way of writing the three components of the traction vector.
+So, whatever equations that we are written this is not something new, just put i equal to 1, it will correspond to the first row of these i equal to 2 and i equal to 3.
+So, what you can see is that here you get those.
+So, called nine components of the stress tensor and these all these nine are not independent we will see, but this is something what it is mathematically doing you can see here.

+Look into these quantities, what is this?
+This is a vector, it has its three components n_1 , n_2 , n_3 , these also a vector.
 So, this is acting like a transformation which maps a vector on to a vector.
-So, it is a very important characteristic of a second order tensor, that a second order tensor maps a vector on to a vector.

-Similarly, like a fourth order tensor maps a second order tensor on to a second order tensor like that as an example.
-So, tensor is also like a transformation tool or a transformation, which tries to transform 1 vector into another vector if it is a second order tensor.
-That next thing that follows from this is that are all these independent or all these tau I is independent, or we should be in a position to express these tau I js some of these in terms of the other.
-So, for that we will quickly do 1 exercise, we will consider now a 2 dimensional element.
-2 dimensional element is something where everything is occurring in a plane just for simplicity.
+So, it is a very important characteristic of a second order tensor that a second order tensor maps a vector onto a vector.
+Similarly like a fourth order tensor maps a second order tensor on to a second order tensor like that as an example.
+So, tensor is also like a transformation tool or a transformation which tries to transform one vector into another vector.
+If it is a second order tensor that next thing that follows from this is that are all these independent or all these τ{ij} 's are independent or we should be in a position to express these τ{ij} 's some of these in terms of the other.

+So, for that we will quickly do one exercise we will consider now a 2-dimensional element.
+2dimensional element is something where everything is occurring in a plane just for simplicity.
 So, we are assuming that the third direction is like unity or whatever.
-So, it has its length like say this is delta x, this is delta y, just imagine that it has faces perpendicular to whatever has been drawn in the figure having all width as 1.
+So, it has its length like say this is delta x, this is δ_y just imagine that it has phases perpendicular to whatever has been drawn in the figure having all width as 1.

 So, let us write the components of the stress tensor on these surfaces.
 So, very quickly we will write it because we have learnt by this time how to write it.
-So, this is tau 1 1, this is what is this tau 2 1, here this is tau 1 1, this is tau 2 1, here this is what will be here tau 1 2 it is along the positive 1 because the normally is outward normal is along positive 2.
+So, this is τ{11} , this is what is this? τ{21} , here this is τ{11} , this is τ{21} , here this is what will be here τ{12} it is along the positive 1 because the normal is outward normal is along positive 2.